***Updated 7/11/19*** Changed numbering to include Start and end number for groups and sub task sequences.

 Ok...
 Well, next time I'll lead with this. :)

 That's it.
 Seems to be pretty accurate too.
 I don't do a ton of work with nested task sequences so, I have not tested a lot against them.
 But, the basic mechanics seem to be here and should work for everything else.
-Of course, all my testing was against CB 1810 and 1902.
+Of course, all my testing was against CB 1810 and 1902 (tested in 1906 now too).
 But should work with earlier versions.

 Have Fun!
 Let me know how it works.